h20man13/verilog-compiler/README.md

 # Build and Dependency Info

 <p> This project uses CMAKE with a default build tool GNU Make.
 The default compiler I used was Clang however you are free to use which ever one that suits your needs.
 The commands CMAKE generates are the defaults however to run unit tests I would recomend using <b> make check </b> instead of make test or ctest</p>

 # Testing Format

 <p> There is a framework I created to make testing easier.
 Each test file must contain a main function to execute the tests.
-To add multiple tests to a single file you need to forfill the requirements below them like below</p>
+To add multiple tests to a single file you need to fulfill the requirements below them like below</p>

 <ul>
   <li> Boolean Functions: Tests need to be formatted so that they return a true or a false based on if they pass or fail respectively </li>